chenen3/yeager/README.md

 - `final,proxy` access through the proxy server.
 If present, must be the last rule, by default is `final,direct`

 ### Docker
-In case you prefer Docker over binary install, that's fine.

 build image: